stackrox/stackrox/scanner/README.md

 ### Example 1: Connecting to local Scanner

-Common use-case is testing Scanner locally.
-Once you have the local scanner build, certificates and scanner running with those certificates, you can run `scannerctl`:
+A common use case is testing Scanner locally.
+Once you have the local scanner build, certificates, and Scanner running with those certificates, you can run `scannerctl`:

 ```sh
 ./bin/scannerctl scan \